weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

-It was her first cry of penitence, and as she lay there day after day reviewing her life she came to understand and to analyze for what it was that quality of hers, that tendency to climb to the position she wanted over the needs and claims of <span id="calibre_link-326" page-number="256" page-name="Page:There Is Confusion.djvu/262" page-index="262" page-quality="3" title="Page:There_Is_Confusion.djvu/262"></span>others.
+It was her first cry of penitence, and as she lay there day after day reviewing her life she came to understand and to analyze for what it was that quality of hers, that tendency to climb to the position she wanted over the needs and claims of others.
 Now that she had no strength, now that life stretched around her a dreary procession of sullen, useless days, she realized the beauty inherent in life itself, the miracle of health and sane nerves, of the ability to make a living,